Generic name: topotecan (intravenous route) [ toe-poe-TEE-kan ]

 This medicine may cause some people to become tired or weak than they are normally.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 If you develop a skin rash or any allergic reaction to this medicine, check with your doctor as soon as possible.

-Check with your doctor right away if you start having breathing problems, cough, fast heartbeat, fever, or shortness of breath.
+Check with your doctor right away if you start having breathing problems, cough, fast heartbeat, or fever.
 These could be symptoms of a serious lung problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.